SunderB/cluster-tool/README.md

 # Cluster Tool
-A script for analysing binary cluster simulations.
+A script for analysing clusters in n-body simulations.

 Clusters are identified using DBSCAN, INDICATE and the star's energies.
 The clusters are then compared to a standard Maschberger IMF model with the given